magento/devdocs/guides/v2.0/cloud/project/projects.md

 Click on a project to access branches and more.
 On the page, you will see a hierarchy of environments named by the Git branch.

-For Starter, you will see a hierarchy of branches starting from Master.
-Any branches you create display as children from Integration Master.
-We recommend creating a Staging branch, then branching from that for Integration development.
+For **Starter**, you will see a hierarchy of branches starting from Master (Production).
+Any branches you create display as children from Master.
+We recommend creating a Staging branch, then branching from that for your Integration development.
+For more information, see [Starter architecture]({{page.baseurl}}cloud/basic-information/starter-architecture.html).

 ![Starter branch hierarchy]({{ site.baseurl }}common/images/cloud_project-starter.png)

-For Pro, you will see a hierarchy of branches starting from Production to Staging to Integration Master.
+For **Pro**, you will see a hierarchy of branches starting from Production to Staging to Integration Master.
 Any branches you create display as children from Integration Master.
+For more information, see [Pro architecture]({{page.baseurl}}cloud/reference/discover-arch.html).

 ![Pro branch hierarchy]({{ site.baseurl }}common/images/cloud_project-pro.png)